04 Dec 7 Frequently Asked Questions About Hair Loss

 Are you noticing an unusual amount of hair left on your pillow or in your hairbrush?
-If so, you’re probably wondering just how much hair loss is normal in addition to countless other questions related to hair loss.
+If so, you’re probably wondering just how much hair loss is normal, in addition to countless other questions related to hair thinning.
 You’re not alone.
-Hair loss is one of the biggest health and beauty concerns that people face today.
+Thinning hair is one of the biggest health and beauty concerns that people face today.
 In fact, about 35 million men and 21 million women suffer from hair loss.

-While losing hair is a part of life, it’s important to know when hair loss becomes abnormal, the factors that affect hair loss, and treatment solutions for hair loss.
+While losing hair is a part of life, it’s important to know when hair loss becomes abnormal, the factors that affect it, and which treatment enhance hair health.
 Here are the answers to a few frequently asked questions about hair loss:

 Am I losing more hair than I should be?